manvincent/preprocess_fmri/README.md

 v1: outdated (no fieldmap correction)
 v2: current whole-brain with fmap correction
 v2_noUnwarp: same as v2 but with no fmap correction
-v3: for partial FOV, modified registration, with fmap correction
+v3_slab: for partial FOV, modified registration, with fmap correction
+v3_slab_noUnwarp: same as v3_slab but with no fmap correction

 ### Bash scripts
 The two *.sh scripts go together:\